 FOUNDERS AND SIBLINGS, EMMANUEL AND FRANCES BOROWSKY are life-long concert artists and have been performing internationally since the age of 6.
 They have received international acclaim for performances in over 35 countries, studied with renowned teachers, and between them have received degrees from the Iceland Academy of the Arts, Indiana University Bloomington, Towson University, Peabody Conservatory, and Folkwang University, culminating in performance doctorates from the University of Maryland.
-They have always used instruments and bows of the highest caliber and thus intimately understand what players seek and require to enjoy their fullest artistic expression and shine on stage.
+They have used instruments and bows of the highest caliber and thus intimately understand what players seek and require to enjoy their fullest artistic expression and shine on stage.
 In their research over many years, most notably through the Oberlin Acoustics Workshop organized by the Violin Society of America, the Borowskys have found that new instruments repeatedly prove themselves to be excellent tools for musical expression.
-Standards of workmanship and tone are higher than they have been in centuries, and we are now in a new golden age of violin making.
+Standards of workmanship and tone have risen to all time highs, and we are now in a new golden age of violin making.

 Therefore, in 2016, the Borowskys founded Grace Albert Strings to promote living, contemporary makers.
 Both established, award-winning makers, and prodigious up-and-coming makers are regularly represented in their line-up.
 Grace Albert Strings also carries a wide selection of strings and accessories.
 We are always happy to answer any questions you may have, and provide concierge services to help find your dream instrument or bow.